 Current news about the orchestra can be found on the schools website.
 Go to the CR South website, click on Clubs, then find Orchestra (listed alphabetically).
 Forms, calendars, etc. can all be accessed from this site.
 Excerpts from past performances can also be found here!
-We are also initiating a new online Membership form discussed on page 6.
+We also have an online Membership form.

 This packet is to inform students and families about the basic policies and procedures for the department and to outline the structure of the orchestra program.
-Please attend our first Orchestra Parents zoom meeting on SEPTEMBER 9 at 7:30.
-Uniforms will not be issued this year.
-For performances (video or possible future live performances), students this year will wear the orchestra collared shirt and khaki pants. in this packet are the following, most of which needs to be returned to school or mailed to school (100% virtual students) by Friday, OCTOBER 2:
+Please attend our first Orchestra Parents Meeting on TUESDAY, SEPTEMBER 14 at 7:30.

-- Collared Shirt and Spirit Wear Order Form
+- Spirit Wear Form (not required)– page 17

-- Medical Form (needed for any possible spring trips)
+- Medical Form (needed for all trips) – page 19

 Students enrolled in Symphony Orchestra are required to learn the solo for either District (PMEA) or All-County Orchestra (BCMEA).
 Symphony Orchestra members need to acquire the solo in September and perform the first page of the solo for the October Assessments.
 By the last Assessment, Symphony Orchestra members MUST be able to perform the entire PMEA or BCMEA solo.

+All scheduled rehearsals, performances, and assessments are mandatory.
+Besides the great performance opportunities, students will average 3 after-school obligations per month.
 The calendar is provided in order to give advance notice and students are expected to attend rehearsals for the groups in which they are enrolled.
 Non-school related work is not considered a valid excuse given the advance notice of rehearsals.
-If a student is suddenly unable to attend a rehearsal due to a family emergency, please email me or send a Remind message.
+If a student is suddenly unable to attend a rehearsal due to a family emergency, please call me at school.

 Please understand the following Attendance Rules.
 Any infraction will result in an unexcused absence and a lower grade will be given for that rehearsal.